quantumchunks/quantumchunks.github.io/math/linalgebra/index.md

 has_children: false
 ---

+Felix Bloch talking to Heisenberg on a walk
+Bloch: _Space is simply the field of linear operators._
+Heisenberg: _Nonsense, space is blue and birds fly through it._

 # Linear Algebra
 This is a very short introduction.
 Linear algebra is vast and you can get as much accurate as you want in definitions, proofs, and so on.